validexisinfra/Paloma/README.md

 # Paloma
 Paloma is the fastest, secure crosschain communications blockchain.
 Paloma blockchain enables scalable, crosschain, smart contract execution with any data source.

-# 🌟 Uptick Setup & Upgrade Scripts
+# 🌟 Paloma Setup & Upgrade Scripts

 A collection of automated scripts for setting up and upgrading Paloma nodes on **Mainnet (`tumbler`)**.